wtomin/A-Project-on-OMG-Emotion-Challenge-2018/README.md

  + pickle, numpy, sklearn, matplotlib, csv, matlab

 ## Instructions
-In **data prepration**, all videos will be downloaded, andsplitted into utterances into /Videos/Train, /Videos/Validation,/Video/Test
+In **data prepration**, all videos will be downloaded, and splitted into utterances into /Videos/Train, /Videos/Validation,/Video/Test
 (the csv files for train, validation, test set can be requested from [OMG emotion challenge](https://www2.informatik.uni-hamburg.de/wtm/OMG-EmotionChallenge/))
 1. data_preparation: run `python create_videoset.py`